schochastics/snahelper/README.md

 [ggraph](https://ggraph.data-imaginist.com/).

 The second addin, called `Netbuilder` allows you to quickly build small networks with a small “canvas” to draw on.
+The network can be exported as an igraph object at the end of the session by clicking on “Done”.

 ## Quick example of SNAhelper